section-engineering-education/engineering-education/content/articles/multi-label-classification-with-scikit-multilearn/index.md

 published: true
 url: /multi-label-classification-with-scikit-multilearn/
 title: Multi-Label Classification with Scikit-MultiLearn
 description: In this tutorial, we will be dealing with multi-label text classification.
 We will build a model that classifies a given text input into different categories.
-Our text input can belong to multiple categories or labels simultenously.
+Our text input can belong to multiple categories or labels simultaneously.
 author: charles-kariuki
 date: 2021-09-22T00:00:00-15:00
 topics: [Machine Learning]